 The law requires all employers to pay their rank-and-file employees 13th-month pay if they worked for a least a month in a calendar year.
 The employer must give their employees their 13th month’s payment no later than December 24th.
 In addition, 13th-month pay shouldn’t be less than 1/12th of an employee’s total basic salary.

 Overtime refers to additional hours worked that exceed the standard 8 hours.
 The overtime pay calculation differs depending on whether the employee worked during a regular day, holidays or rest days.
-The rate also varies depending on the industry.
+These rates also apply across most industries, as mandated by the Philippine Labor Code.

 Contributions